codatio/codat-docs/docs/using-the-api/rate-limits.md

 ## Codat rate limits

-:::caution Effective from 1st October 2023

-From the 1st of October 2023 these rate limits will be enforced by `api.codat.io` and from this date no Codat client account will be able to make API calls that exceed the calculated quota.
+:::caution Rate limits enforced from 1<sup>st</sup> October 2023 From October 1, 2023, rate limits listed on this page will be enforced by `api.codat.io`, and it will not be possible to make API calls that exceed the quota.
 :::

 Codat will return a `429` status code for all requests to the API that are received while rate limiting is active.
 The body of the response will look like any other [error that gets returned by Codat](/using-the-api/errors).